Position Description: Director of Marketing & Development

 - Patience and an ability to project a cool, calming influence in high-pressure situations

 Compensation will be competitive and commensurate with experience.
 Health and retirement benefits offered.

-Levine Museum of the New South is an Equal Opportunity Employer committed to inclusive hiring and dedicated to diversity in its work and staff.
+Carolina Raptor Center is an Equal Opportunity Employer committed to inclusive hiring and dedicated to diversity in its work and staff.
 Employment decisions are made without regard to race, color, religion, gender, sex, national origin, physical or mental disability, age, sexual orientation, veteran status, or any other characteristic protected by applicable state or federal law.
-Levine Museum encourages candidates of all groups and communities to apply for this position.
+Carolina Raptor Center encourages candidates of all groups and communities to apply for this position.

 Beginning January 10, 2019 all inquiries, nominations and applications are to be directed via email to Next Stage Consulting: firstname.lastname@example.org.
 Applications must include a custom cover letter and CV to be considered.
 Please indicate in the subject line of your email the position and organization to which you are applying and where you learned of the opportunity.
 NO PHONE CALLS PLEASE.